Ziaeemehr/workshop_hpcpy/README.md

-# High-Performance Computing with Python
+# High-Performance Computing with Python, INS

 This repository demonstrates how to set up a Python environment for high-performance computing tasks.
 It leverages tools like **NumPy**, **Numba**, and **CuPy** for fast numerical computations and includes **SWIG** for integrating C++ code with Python.